aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-json/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCM to JSON Format via C++" h2="Export DOCM to JSON via C++ without using Microsoft<sup>&reg;</sup> Word or Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCM to JSON</h2>

+The JSON (JavaScript Object Notation) format is a popular data interchange format used for exchanging data between different applications.
+It is a lightweight, language-independent, and human-readable format that is easy to read and write.
+JSON is also used to store and exchange data over the web.
+Therefore, it is important to convert DOCM to JSON format for exchanging data between different applications.

+<h2>How Aspose.Total Helps for DOCM to JSON Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to work with a wide range of file formats within their C++ applications.
+It includes APIs for working with Microsoft Office, PDF, HTML, and other file formats.
+By using Aspose.Total for C++, you can easily convert DOCM to JSON format within your C++ applications.

+Firstly, by using Aspose.Words for C++, you can export DOCM to HTML.
+Aspose.Words for C++ is a powerful Word processing API that enables developers to create, edit, and convert Word documents within their C++ applications.
+It supports a wide range of Word document formats, including DOCM.

+After that, by using Aspose.Cells for C++, you can convert HTML to JSON format.
+Aspose.Cells for C++ is a powerful spreadsheet API that enables developers to create, edit, and convert spreadsheets within their C++ applications.
+It supports a wide range of spreadsheet formats, including HTML.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert DOCM to JSON format within your C++ applications.
-Firstly, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to JSON format.
+Therefore, by using Aspose.Total for C++, you can easily convert DOCM to JSON format within your C++ applications.
+It is a reliable and efficient solution for converting DOCM to JSON format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}